 The Sennheiser MOMENTUM True Wireless 2 are Bluetooth-only and therefore aren't compatible with the Xbox One.

-These headphones come with a charging case that holds three additional charges and uses a USB-C cable connection.
-Unfortunately, you won't be able to wirelessly charge it.
+The Sennheiser MOMENTUM True Wireless 2 come with a charging case that holds roughly three additional charges and uses a USB-C cable connection.
+Unfortunately, it doesn't support wireless charging.

 The Sennheiser MOMENTUM True Wireless 2 are in-ear headphones and are the newest generation of the Sennheiser Momentum True Wireless.
 They have an added active noise cancelling feature and carry one more charge in their case.
 However, their ANC isn't as strong as other ANC headphones on the market and for truly wireless headphones, their battery life isn't that long either.

 The Jabra Elite Active 75t Truly Wireless are better headphones for sports and fitness than the Sennheiser MOMENTUM True Wireless 2.
 The Jabra are smaller, more comfortable, and have long continuous battery life.
 They even have a more bass-heavy sound to keep you pumped up while you exercise.
 While the Sennheiser have active noise cancelling, the Jabra are still able to reduce slightly more noise without having an ANC feature.